Wildmeshing Toolkit

 ◆ lock_vertices

-std::function<bool(AppMesh&, const Tuple&, int task_id)> wmtk::ExecutePass< AppMesh, policy >::lock_vertices
+std::function<bool(AppMesh&, const Tuple&, int task_id)> wmtk::ExecutePass< AppMesh >::lock_vertices

 Initial value: